garrett-sutton/garrett-sutton.github.io/_drafts/childbirth.md

-Put frankly, it was really hard to keep up with, not get poop everywhere and execute on a double swaddle such that she didn't end up out (and inevitably awake) of it in 10 minutes.
+Put frankly, it was really hard to keep up with, not get poop everywhere and execute on a double swaddle such that she didn't end up out of (and inevitably awake) in 10 minutes.
 Our nurses were gracious enough to help when they were in the room, but it was largely up to Grace and me.
 In these situations, I felt a lot of fear.
 I assume it was partially driven by my being tired, but it kept passing through my head that this would never end and I would never sleep again.
 Dramatic - I know.
 But it was really hard to grapple with.
-I'll go so far with an absolute statement to say, that I blatantly would just give up on anything else in the world that was this hard if I was this tired.
+I'll go so far as saying I probably would just give up on anything else in the world that was this hard if I was this tired.
 But you simply can't.